 Doctor of Ministry

-27 credit hours: four courses of 3 credit hours, one of 2 credit hours and one of 1, and a thesis of 12 credit hours
+27 credit hours, 5 courses of 3 credit hours and thesis of 12 credit hours

 Note: Course loads will vary per student